legionus/procmail-rs/Documentation/Limits.md

 | `LIMIT_RC_REGEXES` | 256 | 1024 | Compiled regular expressions |
 | `LIMIT_RECIPE_CONDITIONS` | 256 | 4096 | Conditions in one recipe |
 | `LIMIT_RECIPE_NESTING` | 64 | 256 | Nested recipe blocks |

+The structural limits count syntax as follows:

+- `LIMIT_MAX_ASSIGNMENTS` covers ordinary assignments and `NAME=| command` capture actions across every loaded rc file.
+A limit-changing assignment is checked with the preceding value before the new value takes effect.
+- `LIMIT_RC_STATEMENTS` covers assignment and recipe statements, including those in nested blocks.
+Conditions, actions, comments, and blank lines are not separate statements.
+A capture action is not a second statement beyond its recipe.
+- `LIMIT_RC_RECIPES` covers every `:0` recipe.
+A block-owning recipe and each recipe inside that block count separately.
+- `LIMIT_RC_CONDITIONS` covers every `*` condition, regardless of whether it is a regex, size test, program test, or shell-expanded condition.
+- `LIMIT_RC_REGEXES` covers ordinary regex conditions and reserves one entry for every shell-expanded `$` condition which may produce a regex at runtime.
+  Size and program conditions do not count.
+- `LIMIT_RECIPE_CONDITIONS` applies independently to each recipe; those same conditions also contribute to `LIMIT_RC_CONDITIONS`.
+- `LIMIT_RECIPE_NESTING` covers recipe-action blocks.
+Root recipes have depth zero and entering their `{ ... }` action creates depth one.

+All message and structural limits accept zero.
+Exactly `limit` bytes or items are permitted and the next byte or item is rejected.
+Lowering a structural limit below its already consumed count is accepted; the next matching item is rejected.
+Runtime includes and switches retain their caller's accumulated counts and active settings.

 `LINEBUF` defaults to 2048 bytes and accepts a literal decimal value from 128 through 1048576.
 It bounds following physical rc lines, a continued pipe